 The transparency challenge includes not just providing access to data, but also improving understanding of it and ensuring stakeholders have the knowledge needed to hold governments and industry to account.
 In response, we have stepped up our efforts to engage civil society and the media, hosting workshops across our portfolio of countries - in Ghana, Mauritania, Senegal, and Suriname.
-This has proved effective in promoting relationships, and deepening host governments.
+This has proved effective in promoting transparency, building relationships, and deepening trust.

+We also strongly support the work of the Extractive Industries Transparency Initiative (EITI), advocating for the adoption of EITI by our host governments.
 When we operate in countries that are not yet members of the EITI, we actively promote the EITI and the transparent management of any revenues from natural resources.

-Your flagship social investment program, Kosmos Innovation Center, has received accolades and expanded into new countries.
+Your flagship social investment program, Kosmos Innovation

+Center, has received accolades and expanded into new countries.
 What differentiates it from other entrepreneurship programs?

-By nurturing the next generation of entrepreneurs and facilitating innovation in sectors beyond oil and gas, the Kosmos Innovation Center (KIC) contributes to the creation of healthier and more diverse economies in our host nations.
+By nurturing the next generation of entrepreneurs and

+facilitating innovation in sectors beyond oil and gas, the Kosmos Innovation Center (KIC) contributes to the creation of healthier and more diverse economies in our host nations.
 The KIC is now active in Ghana, Mauritania, Senegal, and Côte d'Ivoire.
 In each country, we empower young entrepreneurs to turn their ideas into viable, selfsustaining businesses and we work with promising small businesses to help them scale and reach their full potential.